That's my Mom in the photo above.

 Copyright & Reprint Instructions Protected by Copyscape Plagiarism Checker

-If you are strong and brave--or want to be--come learn this exhilarating, physical form of yoga, based on Ashtanga.
+Will yoga give you mindfulness and peace and focus and strength?
+No. You do that for yourself.
+If you are strong and brave--or want to be--come learn this exhilarating, physical form of yoga to learn how.
 You'll use your brain for this often humorous fusion of tradition, sports medicine, and common sense.

 Click links below to open topics in a new window, or scroll down to see all

 All available from the BOOKS page or at discount in class.
 Click the covers for info.

 We Use The Brain as Much as The Body

 As an instructor, I believed I was supposed to instruct - to teach.
 My yoga classes are taught, rather than a follow-along.
 New students often come expecting to only do specific gestures no matter how bad for their joints, and not have to think or learn health.
 They are surprised, some even angry - a yoga irony - especially when they are wearing expensive yoga apparel with printed maxims about love, understanding, or "openness."

 These same people often come to my class because their doctor said yoga will fix their back or knee or foot pain.
 I see how they stand and move in injurious ways.
 I tell them how to easily spot and fix those things right then, so that we can start class using that knowledge while they move.
 They are angry (again).
 They don't see why I am talking when they are there to do the magic poses that will fix them.
 I explain once more that poses cannot fix them when they are moving their knees and back (and neck and so on) in obvious injury-causing bad angles and slouches.
 They are peeved, and say they know they have bad posture, and the yoga will fix it.
 Here is a secret: Yoga doesn't fix it.
 Read more to see what does: